DeNepo/welcome-to-js/lesson-plans/2-just-enough-javascript.md

-# Just Enough JavaScript: Lesson Plan
+# 2. Just Enough JavaScript

 Take a closer look at the JavaScript language by studying just what you will need to write interactive text-based programs.